RB Leipzig: Fanclubs and minor ultras

-The ultra group Red Aces took position against Legida, the local offshoot of Pegida, at the beginning of 2015.
-In an open letter to the club, the stadium operator, the Mayor of Leipzig and the citizens of Leipzig in January 2015, the group asked for support against a planned demonstration by Legida.
+The ultra group Red Aces took position against Legida, the local offshoot of the far-right group Pegida.
+In January 2015, the Red Aces penned an open letter to the club, the stadium operator, the Mayor of Leipzig and the citizens of Leipzig asking for support against a planned demonstration by Legida.
 The demonstration was set to begin near the Red Bull Arena, and the group specifically asked for the stadium lights to be switched off at the time of the demonstration.
 The stadium operator decided to support the initiative and agreed to switch off the lighting.
 Red Aces had also previously asked the club for permission to display banners against racism and Legida during the last home game of 2014.
-The club refused to approve the requested banners, according to Red Aces because the club did not want politics in the stadium.
-Despite the ban, the group displayed a banner directed towards Legida proclaiming the city of Leipzig to be diverse, cosmopolitan and tolerant.
-In response to the demonstrations by Legida, the anti-racist action group Rasenball gegen Rassismus was founded by initiative of supporter groups Red Aces, Lecrats, Rabauken – Block 31 and IG Rasenballisten in January 2015.
-Before the home match against SpVgg Greuther Fürth on 3 August 2015, Red Aces again asked for permission to display a banner against Legida, with the text "Ligaspiel und Legida – der Montag ist zum Kotzen da".
-The club refused to approve the requested banner.
+The club refused to approve the requested banners — according to Red Aces, the club did not want politics in the stadium.
+Despite the ban, the group displayed a banner directed towards Legida, describing the city of Leipzig as diverse, cosmopolitan and tolerant.
+In response to the demonstrations by Legida, the anti-racist action group Rasenball gegen Rassismus was founded by RB Leipzig's supporter groups Red Aces, Lecrats, Rabauken – Block 31, and IG Rasenballisten in January 2015.
+Before the home match against SpVgg Greuther Fürth on 3 August 2015, Red Aces again asked for permission to display a banner against Legida, with the text Ligaspiel und Legida – der Montag ist zum Kotzen da.
+The club again refused to approve the requested banner.
 During the home match against FC St. Pauli on 23 August 2015, Red Aces defied the supposed ban on anti-racist banners in the stadium through displaying a banner with a clear anti-Nazi message.
-Sporting director Ralf Rangnick later stated that there was no ban against anti-racist messages in stadium, explaining that the banner was prohibited before the home match against SpVgg Greuther Fürth because it contained abusive language, and that the club of course would agree if a fan wanted to display a banner with a message such as "RBL Fans against Racism".
+Sporting director Ralf Rangnick later said that there was no ban against anti-racist messages in the stadium, stating that the banner was prohibited before the home match against SpVgg Greuther Fürth because it contained abusive language, and that the club would agree if someone wanted to display a banner with a message such as "RBL Fans against Racism".